-Please read this ENTIRE page and contact us at firstname.lastname@example.org@ahc.ufl.edu if you have any questions.
+Please read this ENTIRE page and contact us at firstname.lastname@example.org if you have any questions.
 Failure to do so could result in not graduating or not receiving your diploma.

-Applying to Graduate – In order to graduate you MUST apply to graduate in Student Self Service by the deadline posted in critical dates
+Applying to Graduate – In order to graduate you MUST apply to graduate in One.UF by the deadline posted in critical dates

-How to submit the degree application: Please click on the following link to submit your graduation application in Student Self Service https://student.ufl.edu.
+How to submit the degree application: Please click on the following link to submit your graduation application in One.UF https://one.uf.edu.
 Click on My Record on the left side of the page and click on “degree application” and provide the requested information.
 You need to pick Master of Science.

 Qualifying to Graduate – In order to graduate, you must meet the following conditions:

 - Completion of all required courses and necessary electives

 - Only courses completed with a grade of C or higher can be counted towards a degree or certificate

 - An overall GPA of 3.0 or higher